 - Begin to create and desire a new normal.
 It happened, now you can vow to start a new chapter in your book of life.
 That chapter is a part of your story…however, you can write a new chapter.

-- Become aware of 7 emotional traps that can feed your resentment; 1) financial stress, 2) hungry, 3) angry, 4) lonely, 5) tired, 6) burnout in your faith and trust in God and 7) a new injury of rejection, loss, disappointment or betrayal.
+- Become aware of 7 emotional traps that can trigger your resentment; 1) financial stress, 2) watching other’s who you perceive to have a better life, 3) a major change in your life, 4) loneliness/isolation, 5) exhaustion, 6) burnout in your faith and trust in God, and 7) a new injury of rejection, loss, disappointment or betrayal.
 These are 7 dangerous triggers…call me for your one-on-one session 323.964./1736.

 - Some pain is self-inflicted.
 Some pain happened because; I ignored the red flags, I had unspoken expectations, I found it difficult to let go, my heart wasn’t guarded, my eyes weren’t open or I expected someone to treat me the way I treat others.
-Acknowledge your part in allowing the abuse to occur, forgive yourself for that, and make a decision to not let it occur again.
+Acknowledge your part in allowing, suppressing, not speaking up, excusing, or diminishing the abuse to occur, forgive yourself for that, and make a decision to not let it occur again.

 One day you will wake up and find yourself thinking differently about the one who hurt you.
 You may never like or trust this person, but the intensity of your hurt will diminish.
 One day you will find yourself praying for your offender.
 Soon you will realize you are free.
 Forgiveness is the road to freedom.
 But it makes little sense unless seen in the context of Christ’s forgiveness toward you.
 Refuse to be a victim.
 Cancel the debt.
 Move on with your life.
 Allow God to be the justice maker.